RushSecond/RogueChallenges/README.txt

 --- Start with 14 spells and 7 skills.
 Gain 2 new spells and 1 new skill after each completed realm.

 - You always start with two spells that cost 1 SP.
-- Unlike previous versions, you get the new spells and skill immediately when you defeat all the enemies, so you can see what new things you got before entering a new level.
+- Unlike previous versions, you get the new spells and skill immediately when you defeat all the enemies, so you can see what new things you got before entering a new realm.
 - There is no discount on skills, by default.
-- Again, you can open RogueChallenges.py and edit the parameters near the top if you want to change how many spells and skills you start with, or how many you gain after each level, or even bring back the skill discount.
+- Again, you can open RogueChallenges.py and edit the parameters near the top if you want to change how many spells and skills you start with, or how many you gain after each realm, or even bring back the skill discount.
 You can even disable the spell and skill restrictions entirely if you want to try the following trials without them.

 ----- Rogue Challenge 1:
 --- Each realm has additional monster generators.

-- Level 2 onward has one additional gate.
+- Realm 2 onward has one additional gate.
-- Level 8 onward has another additional gate.
+- Realm 8 onward has another additional gate.
-- Level 15 onward has yet another gate.
+- Realm 15 onward has yet another gate.

 ----- Rogue Challenge 2:
 --- All realms have more monsters.
 Realms with relatively easier monsters have many more of them.